Find Cheap Homeowners Insurance Quotes in Your Area

 Most insurers' standard homeowners insurance offering is some variant of an HO-3 policy, also called an open perils policy, as it covers homes for all dangers except those specifically excluded in its text.
 But shoppers should always research a policy before purchasing it to ensure they fully understand the scope of its coverage.

 Also called a homeowners policy special form, an HO-3 policy is the most common type of home insurance form on the market.
-What separates an HO-3 from policies with more limited coverage—such as HO-1 and HO-2 policies—is that your dwelling will be covered for all perils, unless they are specifically detailed as exclusions.
+What separates an HO-3 from policies with more limited coverage — such as HO-1 and HO-2 policies — is that your dwelling is covered against all perils, unless they are specifically listed as exclusions.
 This type of coverage is referred to as open perils coverage, with a peril defined as any risk or cause of loss to your home.

-Damage to your personal property, on the other hand, will only be covered on a named perils basis with an HO-3.
+Damage to your personal property, on the other hand, is only covered on a named perils basis with an HO-3.
 This means that the cause of damage has to be explicitly stated in the HO-3 form to ensure coverage by your insurer.

 HO-3 policies cover a variety of events and serve as an invaluable financial safeguard against many disasters.
-The foundation of an HO-3 policy is its coverage of property damages, but it also serves as protection against legal liability, the costs of living outside your home after an emergency, as well as medical damages.
+The foundation of an HO-3 policy is its coverage of property damage, but it also serves as protection against legal liability, the costs of living outside your home after an emergency and injuries.

 The most common insurance perils by claims frequency...

 - Wind and hail

 HO-3 insurance policy exclusions may vary from insurer to insurer, but a certain set of perils is almost always omitted from standard HO-3 special forms.
 The most notable of these are flood and earthquake damage, but exclusions can go beyond these dangers.
 Homeowners should always read their HO-3 form to understand which events aren’t covered.

 Perils typically excluded from HO-3 homeowners insurance dwelling coverage...